ravi-data-science/ta_work/README.md

 How to run the program?

-1) 'TA_Work1.scala' - In Master branch, Control program/ scala file having the main method (which calls the processDebtPlanAndPayments and prits results)
+1) 'TA_Work1.scala' - In Master branch, Control program/ scala file having the main method (which calls the processDebtPlanAndPayments and prits results).
+Used ScalaTest as testing framework - test cases can be run like - testOnly TA_Work1Test, testOnly  DebtsTest, testOnly PaymentPlansTest, testOnly PaymentsTest
+Note - used Intellij IDE and sbt for build
-2) Run the main method in 'TA_Work1.scala' to print the results in json lines format Example -
+3) Run the main method in 'TA_Work1.scala' to print the results in json lines format Example -

 {"id":1,"remaining_amount":75.0,"isInPaymentPlan":true,"next_payment_due_date":"2020-08-08T07:00:00Z","amount":100.0}